LarsIndresaeter/radio-arduino/README.md

 ## Features

 - Command line build [tools](./tools/) for [arduino](./arduino/) and [linux](./linux/) using conan and cmake.
-- Binary message protocol [interface](./interface/) for serial and radio communication between arduino and PC.
+- Binary message protocol [interface](./interface/) for serial and radio communication between.
-- Same binary for gateway and node.
+- Same binary for gateway and node, role is configured in eeprom.
 - Command line tools for interacting with gateway and node, including mqtt client.

 Read more in the [doc](./doc/README.md) folder.